First, what is SEO?

 Internal linking is when you reference and link to other content within in your own website.

 Using anchor text is recommended when linking to another page.
 When anchor text is used, it implies that the page you are linking to is about the keyword or phrase you use as your anchor.

 Anchor text is the clickable text that links to the page you desire.
 All search engines give significant weight to the anchor text on your pages.
 Backlinks are most important factors.
-You can even buy some hq backlinks from links management & few other sources.

 6) Body text